Acetaminophen and Ascorbate in Sepsis: Targeted Therapy to Enhance Recovery (ASTER)

 Time Frame

-Days alive and free of organ support to day 28
+Days Alive and Free of Organ Support to Day 28

 Time Frame: 28 days after randomization

-Defined as alive and free of organ support (dialysis, assisted ventilation, and vasopressors) to day 28.
+Defined as the days alive and free of organ support (dialysis, assisted ventilation, and vasopressors) to day 28.
 Participants will need to be free of all three components (assisted ventilation, vasopressors, new renal replacement therapy) to qualify for a day alive and free from organ failures.
 Patients on chronic dialysis will not be scored for the new renal failure free component of this outcome.

 28 days after randomization